-During the year under review, Swiss Life continued to give concrete shape to its internal standards for data protection.
-The standards govern the fundamental requirements relating to the processing of data by the company and to data processing on a mandated basis.
+Swiss Life has put in place robust standards to protect personal data.
+These implement the applicable legal and regulatory requirements, on a Group-wide basis where necessary, and govern the basic requirements for Swiss Life's processing of personal data and for data processing on a mandated basis.
 They contain provisions on data security and the handling of data subjects' rights, such as the right to information and to the rectification or deletion of data.
 They also define the basic requirements for governance and the documentation obligations applicable to data processing.
-Furthermore, all divisions have a data protection officer.
+Furthermore, all divisions have a data protection advisor.

-For the internal transfer of personal data between its Group companies, Swiss Life primarily relies on an Intra-Group Data Transfer Agreement, updated in 2023, that meets the requirements of the Swiss Federal Act on Data Protection, the European General Data Protection Regulation and the other legal systems applicable to Swiss Life's business.
-Swiss Life discloses personal data to third parties solely for processing on a mandated basis or in the form of joint controllerships.
+An Intra-Group Data Transfer Agreement (updated in 2023), which meets the requirements of the Swiss Federal Act on Data Protection, the European General Data Protection Regulation and the other legal systems applicable to Swiss Life's business, constitutes the framework for the internal transfer of personal data between the companies of the Swiss Life Group.